valyastriz/Ice-Breaker-Station/README.md

 ## How to Use

-Landing Page: The landing page features a clean and modern design with a header, navigation menu, and a call-to-action section.
+-   Landing Page: The landing page features a clean and modern design with a header, navigation menu, and a call-to-action section.
 It includes a welcome message and a brief description of the website’s purpose.

-Search Page: Navigate to the search page via the landing page or navigation menu.
+-   Search Page: Navigate to the search page via the landing page or navigation menu.
 Select the type of icebreaker (Joke, Quote, Mad Lib, Two Sides of a Coin, Ice Breaker Questions) and click the “Generate Ice Breaker” button.

-Results Page: The results page displays the generated icebreaker in a visually appealing text box or card.
+-   Results Page: The results page displays the generated icebreaker in a visually appealing text box or card.
 Users can share it via social media or copy it to their clipboard.
 A “Back to Search” button is available for generating another icebreaker.
     Screenshots

 ## Credits

-This project was created by a group of four team members as part of the Osu Bootcamp.
+This project was created by a group of four team members as part of the OSU Bootcamp.

 -   Valya Strizheus
 -   Ashley Wright